The highly-anticipated trilogy between Conor McGregor and Dustin Poirier ended with McGregor being carried out of the octagon on a stretcher.

 The rematch between McGregor and Poirier came seven years later, with Poirier avenging his loss by stunning McGregor with a second-round TKO after a series of punches at UFC 257 in January.
 It was the first time in McGregor's 13-year career that he suffered TKO or KO loss.

 McGregor came out with a kick-heavy approach before he uncharacteristically attempted to put Poirier in a guillotine.
-Poirier escaped and delivered a series of punches that led to the two grappling for the majority of the first round.
+Poirier escaped and delivered a series of punches and elbows that led to the two grappling for the majority of the first round.
 When the two got back to their feet McGregor sustained the injury in the final seconds of the round.

 The Irishman now faces a long rehab while Poirier is likely next in line to challenge UFC lightweight champion Charles Oliveira.